Are you interested in an Equis Financial review?

 In most cases, the main target of these producers are newly licensed or soon-to-be licensed agents with little to no insurance sales experience.

-When singularly looking at the organizational hierarchy, the answer is yes, Equis’s recruiting platform is multi-level marketing.
+When singularly looking at the organizational hierarchy, the answer is yes, Equis’s recruiting platform is MLM (multi-level marketing).

-However, Equis is a legitimate insurance marketing company, and is not a “pyramid scheme” or illegal “scam.”
+However, Equis Financial Inc. is a legit insurance marketing company, and is not a “pyramid scheme” or illegal “scam.”

-The multi-level marketing hierarchy concept is simple to understand, and once explained, is not nearly as knee-jerk threatening.
+The MLM hierarchy concept is simple to understand, and once explained, is not nearly as knee-jerk threatening.

 As I explain the insurance sales hierarchy to new agents and why it’s OK, their concerns turn toward how the insurance sales organization is run, as that that is the typical objection to anything remotely looking like a MLM.